-Most of us have a mental image of what "good" looks like, and try to meet expectations, our own or exceed them, but we need to be given the tools to carry out the job and a good health service doesn't come cheap.
-On the other hand, poor health in the population is an economic drain: it reduces the productivity of the work-force, either through their own ill-health, through injuries or having to care
+Most of us have a mental image of what "good" looks like, and try to meet own expectations, our or exceed them, but we need to be given the tools to carry out the job and a good health service doesn't come cheap.
+On the other hand, poor health in the population is an economic drain: it reduces the productivity of the work-force, either through their own ill-health, through injuries or having to care for sick or disabled relatives.
+This economic argument was one of the driving forces behind the establishment of the NHS.